WordPressUtilities/wputrack404search/README.md

-wputrack404search
+Track 404 & Search
 =================

-Logs &amp; analyze search queries &amp; 404 Errors
+Logs & analyze search queries & 404 Errors

+How to install :
+---

+* Put this folder to your wp-content/plugins/ folder.
+* Activate the plugin in "Plugins" admin section.